langej1/CSC101final/README.md

   #Eastern grid coding
   elif direction == "East":
-    print("You have decided to go to the East Woods") east_move1 = ("You have been requested to work in a coal mine for $30 per hour for one year.
+    print("You have decided to go to the East Woods") east_move1 = input("You have been requested to work in a coal mine for $30 per hour for one year.
 Do you join?
 Yes or No? \n") if east_move1 == "Yes":
       east_move2 = input("You have successfully earned $60,000.
 Do you continue working?
 Yes or no? \n") if east_move2 == "Yes":